SBA loan guidelines were changed recently to allow self storage/mini storage or mini warehouse businesses as an eligible business type.

-The old “passive income” guidelines singled out office suites, shopping centers, flea markets and mobile home parks as well as self storage facilities as ineligible unless they provided “sufficient services.”
-It’s possible some of these business types could now be eligible under the new rules so we will see if the SBA or lenders will embrace them or not.
+The old “passive income” guidelines singled out executive suites, shopping centers, flea markets and mobile home parks as well as self storage facilities as ineligible unless they provided “sufficient services.”
+Some of these business types are now eligible under the new rules so we will see if the SBA or lenders will embrace them or not.
 (See update and comment below)

 Refinance or Purchase of Multiple Properties Now Possible

 In addition to mini storage businesses now being eligible there has also been a change in maximum SBA eligibilty which means that owners of multiple mini warehouse facilities can now refinance or purchase additional facilities.

 Specifically, the maximum SBA eligibility is now $5 million for “regular” loans and $5.5 million for green or energy efficient loans.

 This is an opportunity for the owners of mini warehouse facilities…